sivanminishira/mininet/AGENT_README.md

 Agents supply the basic infrastructure for creating user defined monitoring applications in the network.

-* The first subclass Agent we added is an OpenFlow based Agent that connects to the OpenFlow switch, called – OpenFlowAgent.
+* __The first subclass Agent__ we added is called __OpenFlowAgent__- an OpenFlow based Agent that connects to the OpenFlow switch.
-The first two use-cases that give an example on what an Agent can be used for are:
+* __The first two use-cases__ that give an example on what an Agent can be used for are:
-•	SamplingAgent - samples every N packet that arrives to the switch.
+  * __SamplingAgent__ - samples every N packet that arrives to the switch.
-•	SecAgent - samples every packet that arrives to the switch after N seconds.
+  * __SecAgent__ - samples every packet that arrives to the switch after N seconds.

-* (Choose) Two new topologies: SingleSwitchAndAgentTopo(topo), TwoSwitchAndAgentTopo(topo).

-### Features Added to Mininet

-*
+* __Added two new topologies__: __SingleSwitchAndAgentTopo__(topo) & __TwoSwitchAndAgentTopo__(topo).

+Now if you know how to use mininet the rest is the just the same as using any other component in the network.
+You'll just need to change the Ryu defulte module- simple_switch to simple_switch_with_agent_support (file attached in Documentation) and run mininet with the above topologies or creat your own!

+### On a personal note

+We hope our feature will help you and that you will create more use cases that are sutable for you and share them with others so we can expand the AGENT toolbox for all of mininet's community.
+If you have any questions are contact is: sivanoddes@gmail.com shiralevi51@gmail.com

 ### Documentation

 final presentation.pptx
 sampelingAgent.avi
 presentation.avi
+Ryu modules: simple_switch_with_agent_

 Shira Levy & Sivan Oddes